Here is some generalized instructions for setting up the web site

 in the HTML files to them.
 (Testing your web page on a Windows machine, won't reveal this problem because Windows performs automatic case conversion

-so a file such as TEXT.HTM can be referenced as Text.htm and still work in Windows even
+so a file such as TEXT.HTM can be referenced as Text.htm and still work in Windows

 though the HTML reference is actually to a different file.)